MrIckyThump/programming_python/README.md

 These books will deepen your understanding of the material.

-An introductory book to Python can be found in '[Think Python] (https://greenteapress.com/wp/think-python-2e/)' by Allen Downey.
+An introductory book to Python can be found in [Think Python](https://greenteapress.com/wp/think-python-2e/) by Allen Downey.

 A good starting point for resources can be found [here](https://www.python.org/doc/).